antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 ### Configure Combo

-You can configure the combination type and its style in the following ways:
+You can configure the combo type and its style in the following ways:

 1. Configure in the data: